HomeToyota

 What's New for 2025

 What’s old is new again.
 Finally.
-The sixth-generation 4Runner midsize SUV is better in perhaps every measurable way than the beloved but aging star it replaces.
-It’s also a bit bigger and the lineup has grown to include a choice of engines, plus a well-equipped Platinum model and the overlanding-ready Trailhunter.
+The sixth-generation 4Runner midsize SUV improves in perhaps every measurable way than the beloved but aging star it replaces.
+It grows slightly in size, and the lineup has expanded to include a choice of engines.
+A well-equipped Platinum model and the overlanding-ready Trailhunter also join the party.

 2025 Toyota 4Runner Pricing